Selective Address Mobility

 Resource Model

-operator-authored mobility intent.
-It declares the logical IPv4 pool, the
+address/capture intent.
+The pool declares the logical IPv4 pool, EventGroup,

 The north-star config shape is:

-- declare the self site completely, including capture and provider discovery details;
+SAMNodeSet, then import it withMobilityPool.spec.membersFrom; - declare only the self site as a local MobilityPool overlay, including its capture and provider discovery details;

 profiles.cloudCaptures; - keep non-secret node-local values in